 - Leveraging word-of-mouth in existing networks

-- Using technology to track engagement
+- Using technology to track engagement among the talent pool

 Once you get your message to the right people, you will start to see suitable candidates arrive in your inbox.
 After that, it’s a matter of choosing the right one.